FunnelKit

 Creating a customized direct checkout URL is ideal for customers purchasing in bulk, such as wholesale buyers or those ordering multiple items at once.
 You can pre-configure the checkout with discounts, quantity selections, or special shipping options.

-By offering a tailored checkout URL, you save your customers time and ensure they don’t have to adjust their cart for bulk purchases manually.
+By offering a tailored checkout URL, you save your customers time and prevent them from having to manually adjust their cart for bulk purchases.

 5. Incorporating links in content